 Thereafter, he moved to the midwest, where he undertook his initial graduate studies.
 He earned an M.A. in Historical Theology from Wheaton College (Illinois) in 2013 and an M.A. in Early Christian Studies from the University of Notre Dame in 2015.
 He then returned to UCLA, where he earned his Ph.D. in Near Eastern Languages & Cultures with a focus in Armenian studies (2021), writing his dissertation, entitled “A Window into the Tenth Century: The Life and Literary Works of Anania of Narek,” under the supervision of Prof. S. Peter Cowe.
 During his doctoral program, he was a recipient of the Dolores Zohrab Liebmann Fund Fellowship from 2018–2021.

-He has taught Classical Armenian at the Dumbarton Oaks/HMML summer language program to doctoral students and early career scholars, and has also taught contemporary Western Armenian literature and led creative writing workshops at the immersive Zarmanazan summer language program in France, as well as elementary language classes at St. James Armenian Church in Los Angeles.
+He has taught Classical Armenian at the University of Notre Dame and the Dumbarton Oaks/HMML summer language program to doctoral students and early career scholars, and has also taught contemporary Western Armenian literature and led creative writing workshops at the immersive Zarmanazan summer language program in France, as well as intermediate Western Armenian at the University of Michigan (Ann Arbor).

-Jesse Arlen’s academic research pertains to literature and intellectual history, with attention to education, asceticism, and mysticism in Eastern Christianity and Islam.
-His studies have appeared in a number of peer-reviewed journals, including Viator, Manuscripta, Hugoye, and the Journal of the Society for Armenian Studies, and he has contributed chapters to several edited volumes.
+His academic research pertains to Armenian monasticism and religious literature from late antiquity to the early modern period.
+His studies have appeared in a number of peer-reviewed journals, including Viator, Manuscripta, Hugoye, the Revue des études arméniennes, and the Journal of the Society for Armenian Studies, and he has contributed chapters to several edited volumes.
 For his academic publications, visit this page.